 If a show is what you want, a show is what you’ll get.
 Kangaroo Island’s scenery is breathtaking.
 Travel through bushland, to beaches, over rolling hills and around rocky cliffs.

-Kangaroo Island’s scenery is breathtaking.
-Travel through bushland, to beaches, over rolling hills and around rocky cliffs.
+Kangaroo Island’s scenery is breathtaking from bushland, to beaches, over rolling hills and around rocky cliffs.
 Wildlife reigns supreme with only a few towns in between.

 Where the wild things are